leighsn/my-giphy/README.md

 ```

 Now we need to make one change to our store - adding middleware.
 Because our action relies on an async call, we need to prevent it from being dispatched until the payload Promise is resolved.

-We'll write some custom middleware that's just a set of curried functions that will check if the payload is a promise, and not pass it in to the dispatcher unless it's not a promise.

-We'll make a new file called middleware and add the following code:
+We'll use the redux-promise library to modify how our store dispatches our actions.
+Redux promise will check is our action payload is a promise and won't dispatch it to our reducers until the promise is resolved and our action has the data.

+If we wanted to write our own custom middleware, it would look like this, but we'll skip this because we're using the library.

 ```javascript
 //promise-middleware.js